 Honey is an excellent substitute for molasses when you want to maintain the molasses consistency.
-There are different types of honey, so you should choose products that are similar to molasses; for example, buckwheat honey has a darker flavor and color than others.
+There are different types of honey, like first-rate manuka honey, raw honey, clover honey, wildflower honey, etc., so you should choose products that are similar to molasses.

-You can substitute in 1: 1 ratio or use a little less honey.
-However, honey is sweeter than molasses, so consider adding spice to your recipes.
+You can substitute in a 1:1 ratio or use a little less honey.
+However, most notable honey kinds are sweeter than molasses, so consider adding spice to your recipes.

 Using Sorghum to Replace Molasses